YLTsai0609/cs50/chp0.md

 <img src='./images/chp_3.png'></img>

-* it is just a power system of 10
+* It is just a power system of 10

-* then in computer system, they think like that.
+* Then in computer system, they think like that.

 <img src='./images/chp_4.png'></img>